flux-framework/flux-core/doc/man1/flux-filemap.rst

 ``flux-filemap get`` extracts mapped files and may be run on any broker or across all brokers using :man1:`flux-exec`.
 Optionally, a :man7:`glob` pattern may be specified to filter the list.
-When extracting mapped files in parallel, take care to specify a *--directory* that is not shared and is not on a network file system without considering the ramifications.
+When extracting mapped files in parallel, take care to specify a :option:`--directory` that is not shared and is not on a network file system without considering the ramifications.

 ``flux-filemap unmap`` unmaps mapped files.